flemosr/envoy-extauthz-rust-rate-limit/README.md

 # Envoy External Authorization Server (ext_authz) in Rust, with Basic Rate-Limiting

-This is an example showing how to implement an [Envoy External Authorization] gRPC Server written in Rust, implementing some basic rate-limiting using a [Redis] container.
-It builds upon [envoy-extauthz-rust].
+This is an example showing how to implement an [Envoy External Authorization] gRPC Server written in Rust using the [envoy-types] crate.
+It extends the [envoy-extauthz-rust] repository by adding a basic rate-limiting mechanism that uses a [Redis] container.
 If you want to start with a more bare-bones implementation, consider checking out that repository.

 Here, we create an `envoy` service mapped to a localhost port, connected through internal docker networks to an `extauthz` service, and to a `nginx` service that